cattmooper/cattmooper.github.io/_posts/2021-06-30-pass-completion-prediction-model.md

 - Unknown were removed to ensure a clean division between Success and Unsuccessful.
 Unknown outcome is indicative of some data quality issue/ambiguity, which wouldn't be helpful for the model

 With this encoding in place, the split of the data is more clear: there's about 450,000 passes left, with about 395,000 a success, and about 55,000 incomplete passes overall.
 This represnts a split of about 15% incomplete to 85% complete, which while not enormously problematic, needs consideration if only in the performance metrics selected to assess the model.

+As mentioned at the beginning, the incomplete passes are the positive minority class and the complete passes are the negative majority class.

 Before moving onto training the model, feature selection needed to take place as the Statsbomb data included a variety of fields many of which are not relevant for passing.
 The fields selected to train the model on were:
 - position_name